 We utilise a variety of real-time monitoring to alert to any unexpected data usage and have the ability to add server instances in response to unexpected high server usage.

 Does Tribal Habits incorporate security into software development?

-Ues.
+Yes.
 Tribal Habits code is high quality from conception to deploy.
-We use automated static code analysis (Brakeman Security Scanner) alongside human review to ensure development best practices are implemented across code pushes.
+We use automated static code analysis alongside human review to ensure development best practices are implemented across code pushes.
 Responsive software development means new features, resiliency improvements, and bug fixes arrive weekly (often daily), and seamlessly.

 How is customer data stored and backed up?